How Much Does It Cost to Move A Piano, Residential Or Commercial?

 The pros and cons of moving a piano yourself Hiring a Professional

 A homeowner or tenant may be able move an upright piano on their own if it is on wheels and can be wheeled easily into another room, without obstacles or having to navigate stairs.
-There are steps that you can take to safely move a piano if hiring professional movers will not be an option.
+There are steps that you can take to safely move a Piano if hiring professional movers will not be an option.
 It may seem tempting to ask a group to move a piano.
 However, this could lead to disaster.
 The piano could be damaged beyond repair if you move it without the right tools and equipment.
 You also risk injuring yourself.
 Pianos are fragile instruments and require special equipment and expertise to move them properly.
 Before tackling the project themselves, piano owners should consider the weight and value of the instrument.
 The following are the average prices of the equipment and tools needed to move a grand piano.
 Piano shipping cost calculated below.

 Moving blankets and pads cost between $30 and $35 per item, while rolls of packing tape cost around $3.
 Even if a homeowner, renter or other person can successfully move a piano, they will still need to transport the instrument from one place to another.
 Renting a truck that is large enough to accommodate the piano, and strong enough to handle the weight of the instrument.
 Rentals of local moving trucks can be as low as 20 dollars per day, plus $1.10 for each mile.
 Average piano moving cost movers protect pianos also a piano valued.

-Piano pianos flat rate or hourly rate, tips Residential or Commercial?
+Piano pianos flat rate or hourly rate, tips

 All need climate controlled trucks, long distance move may require at least two weeks.

-A good company tracks piano moving boards, check for left equipment.
+A good company track piano moving boards

 A piano mover should allways use a piano dolly with a piano move.